 One thing that wallpaper and wall murals do have in common is that both can have long lifespans if you care for them properly.
 Wallpaper and wall murals can last for many years.
 You might find that you become tired of the design of the mural or wallpaper before it’s worn out.

 Proper installation is essential if you want your wallpaper or mural to stick around for a long time.
 So is keeping the wallpaper or mural clean and protecting it from damage.

 The care requirements for wallpaper and murals differ slightly, depending on the materials.
 Some types of wallpaper are sensitive to moisture damage, so you don’t want to get them wet.
 Others, such as vinyl wallpaper, can be wiped clean with a damp sponge.
 You can usually also clean a wall mural with a damp sponge if you need to.
 Whether you’re cleaning vinyl wallpaper or a mural, avoid using harsh cleansers, such as bleach.
 Bleach and other strong cleaners can damage the material.

 For day-to-day cleaning of wall murals and for wallpaper that you can’t get wet, it’s a good idea to brush the surface with a soft cloth or duster.
 You might also try vacuuming the wall to remove dust.

 If you need to remove stains from wallpaper that you can’t get wet, your best bet is to use a product called wallpaper dough.
 Wallpaper dough absorbs stains off of the surface of the wall.
 It’s reusable and usually found at hardware stores.

 If the waiting room or hallway of your business needs a little something extra, you can add some life and zest to the room with a wall mural.
 SpeedPro specializes in large-format printing, including large wall mural printing.
 We will work with your team to create an attention-grabbing, eye-catching mural that’s custom-designed for you.
-To learn more, find the SpeedPro studio nearest you today.
+To learn more, stop in at our location right by McCormick Place in the loop or get in touch with us today.